rahmec/rahgo/README.md

 ## Configuration

-Configure inside hugo.tml your website and url and contact information:
+Configure inside `hugo.toml` your website and url and contact information:

 ```
 baseURL = 'https://<website-domain>/'